MicrosoftDocs/learn/learn-pr/wwl-data-ai/prepare-to-maintain-sql-databases-azure/includes/4-design-azure-sql-database-for-cloud-native-applications.md

 Azure SQL Database is a Platform as a Service (PaaS) that provides high scalability capabilities, and it can be a great solution for certain workloads, and minimum maintenance efforts.

-The SQL Database service offering is aimed at new application development as it gives developers a great deal of flexibility in building new application services, and granular deployment options.
+Azure SQL Database is a Platform as a Service (PaaS) is aimed at new application development as it gives developers a great deal of flexibility in building new application services, and granular deployment options at scale.
+SQL Database offers a low maintenance solution that can be a great option for certain workloads.

 ## Purchasing model

 SQL Database comes in two main purchasing models: vCore-based model and DTU-based model.
-These purchasing models provide the following capabilities:
+Each purchasing model offers the following service tiers:

 ### vCore-based

 In this purchasing model, compute and storage resources are decoupled.
 It means you can scale storage and compute resources independently from one another.
-Each service tier has the following features:
+Here are listed the service tiers available:

 | Service tier | Capability |
 |------------|-------------|